This is a blog about how to start, build, and operate a small or solo consulting practice. It is aimed at the following readers:

-In 2010, my older son (the same age when I started consulting full time) said, “Dad, we should talk about consulting…”
+An unscratched itch.
+In 2010, my older son (an accountant — the same age when I started consulting full time) said, “Dad, we should talk about consulting…”

-- A book aimed at the novice thinking about consulting — not necessarily the expert already in practice.
+- A blog aimed at the novice thinking about consulting or starting out — not necessarily the expert with years in practice.

 - A simple primer on consulting, based on my own experience — sharing things learned over 30+ years of starting and running a successful engineering consulting business.